chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 Destructuring makes working with objects and arrays in JavaScript easier.
 Using the familiar object literal and array literal syntax, you can pick data structures apart to get at just the information you're interested in.
 Object patterns allow you to extract data from objects while array patterns let you extract data from arrays.

-Both object and array destructuring can specify default values for any property or item that is `undefined` and both throw errors when the right side of an assignment evaluates to `null` or `undefined`.
-You can also navigate deeply nested data structures with object and array destructuring, descending to any arbitrary depth.
+<u>Both object and array destructuring can specify default values for any property or item that is `undefined` and both throw errors when the right side of an assignment evaluates to `null` or `undefined`.</u> You can also navigate deeply nested data structures with object and array destructuring, descending to any arbitrary depth.

 Destructuring declarations use `var`, `let`, or `const` to create variables and must always have an initializer.
 Destructuring assignments are used in place of other assignments and allow you to destructure into object properties and already-existing variables.